EMH333/EMH_Website/content/posts/2022/foia-ease/index.md

 author: "Ethan Hampton"
 draft: false
 ---
+**NOTE: It has come to my attention that this isn't technically the process for FOIA requests, but rather how OSU/Oregon handles public records requests.
+This sort of approach is certainly worth a shot, but may require more work for different organizations/states.**

 This all started when a peer on the unofficial Oregon State University Computer Science Discord server requested grades from every single class offered at OSU from 2019-2021.
 I created [osuclassdata.ethohampton.com](https://osuclassdata.ethohampton.com) and then once the new term rolled around, I figured that it might be a good idea to get the latest data.

 This is a brief overview of how I went about my first FOIA (Freedom Of Information Act) request.
 Hopefully this will be a helpful reference, and show just how easy it is to complete.